 - If your headphones are not working in Windows 11, don't hesitate to check your sound card drivers.

-- Making sure that the cable is connected properly and resetting your peripherals might help you.
+- Why are my headphones not working when I plug them in Windows 11?
+Making sure the cable is connected correctly and resetting your peripherals might help.

-- The system troubleshooter will support you to scan and fix some of the related problems too.
+- The system troubleshooter will support you in scanning and fixing some of the related problems.

-As not all headphones are perfect, you are bound to find some issues while using them, with a variety of levels of complexity.
+As not all devices are perfect, you are bound to find some issues while using them, with different levels of complexity.

 That being said, generally speaking, headphones issues can be split into two categories:

 - Physical damage